jhnnxyz/AI-Mixtape/README.md

-# stats-learning
+# Artifical Intelligence concepts

-Statistical Learning from Scratch
+- To do